-innobackupex a wrapper script that provides functionality to backup a whole MySQL database instance with MyISAM, InnoDB, and XtraDB tables.
+xtrabackup a compiled C binary that provides functionality to backup a whole MySQL database instance with My-ISAM, InnoDB, and XtraDB tables.

-xtrabackup a compiled C binary, which copies only InnoDB and XtraDB data xbcrypt utility used for encrypting and decrypting backup files.
+xbcrypt utility used for encrypting and decrypting backup files.

 xbstream utility that allows streaming and extracting files to/from the xbstream format.